HKSahanTharaka/MathQuest-Arena/README.md

 **Real-time updates not working**
 - Check `logs\websocket.log` for errors
 - Ensure port 8082 is not blocked by firewall
+- Verify WebSocket connection status in the navbar (should show "Connected")
+- Check that the internal HTTP API on port 8083 is accessible (backend-to-backend communication)
+- Ensure all backend servers are running and can communicate with each other

 ### Login Issues